juju/docs/src/en/clouds.md

         vsphere

        Select cloud type: oracle

-       Enter a name for your oracle cloud: oc
+       Enter a name for your oracle cloud: oracle-trial

        Enter the API endpoint url for the cloud: https://api-z41.compute.em3.oraclecloud.com/

-       Cloud "oracle" successfully added
+       Cloud "oracle-trial" successfully added
-       You may bootstrap with 'juju bootstrap oracle'
+       You may bootstrap with 'juju bootstrap oracle-trial'

-   The `endpoint address` in this case is the REST endpoint of the Compute domain.

    You must now add a credential for this cloud prior to creating a controller (`juju bootstrap`).
 See the [Credentials][credentials] page for details.

 ^# vSphere

-   To add a cloud based on VMWare's vSphere, Juju needs to know how to connect to it and what to call the cloud.  :
+   To add a vSphere cloud, you need to supply a name you wish to call it, the unique API endpoint, and region information.

+   A sample session is shown below:

        juju add-cloud

        Cloud Types
          maas
          manual